Linaro/lava/doc/deprecated/hacking-session.rst

 If you want to be able to logout of a hacking session and log back in within the inactivity timeout, call the ``continue_hacking`` script from the command line within the hacking session.
-The hacking session is still monitored for :ref:`inactivity_termination`, so do remember to log back in.
+The hacking session is still monitored for :ref:`json_inactivity_termination`, so do remember to log back in.